carpit680/teleop_tongs/README.md

 ```bash
 ./install_dex_teleop.sh
 ```
+> :warning: **Warning**
+> The device ID and Vendor ID used in the `99-teleop-tongs-camera.rules`, required below is specific to the camera I used.
+> If you are using a different camera, you will need to change the device ID and Vendor ID in this file.

 The installation script sets up a udev rule for a Mi USB Webcam HD, so that the camera can be reset each time you run dexterous teleoperation.
 This is a workaround to avoid low frame rates and errors in the camera settings.